pk.org: Articles

 Complexity Theory (1960s-1970s)

-Richard Karp expanded this work in 1972 by identifying 21 NP-complete problems, while Leonid Levin independently developed similar concepts in the Soviet Union.
-Complexity theory gave computer scientists a rigorous framework for analyzing algorithm efficiency and understanding the fundamental limits of computation.
+Richard Karp expanded this work in 1972 by identifying 21 NP-complete problems, including classics like the traveling salesman and graph coloring.
+Complexity theory gave computer scientists a rigorous framework for understanding the fundamental limits of computation and for classifying problems by their inherent difficulty.

 Virtual Memory (1960s)

-The concept of virtual memory was developed at Manchester University by Tom Kilburn's team, first implemented in the Atlas Computer (1962).
-Peter Denning provided the theoretical foundation with his work on working sets and memory management policies, while IBM System/360 Model 67 (1965) brought virtual memory to commercial computing.
+Peter Denning provided the theoretical foundation with his work on working sets, and IBM System/360 Model 67 (1965) brought virtual memory to commercial computing.
+Virtual

 Data Communications Networks (1960s)